Digitizing the Global Construction Industry

-Cityzenith has created a digital design platform for the global construction industry.
+Cityzenith is a digital design platform for the global construction industry.

-This is a rapidly-growing market.
-The use of digital twin technology is a $1.8 billion market, and projected to reach $15.6 billion by 2023.
+The use of digital twin technology is already a $3 billion market, and is projected to surpass $48 billion by 2026.

 Michael is an experienced architect and entrepreneur, having founded and led startups in the U.S. and Asia for more than 20 years.